Suzette Skovgaard-Holten: Creative style

 Suzette painted mainly landscapes but she also created figure paintings, portraits and flower paintings, all with a rather ornamental approach.
 Her works tended to be more abstract than those of the Golden Age, often displaying a combination of blue and golden tones.
 She drew inspiration from Art Nouveau and Japanese art.
 Karl Madsen, who appreciated her painting, commented that there was nothing in her works to indicate they had been created by a woman.
 She also practised many other art forms including illustration, furniture decoration and embroidery.
 One of the embroidered altar cloths in Roskilde Cathedral is her work.

 Travels

 Suzette spent most of her life in Copenhagen.
 She did however travel quite widely.
 While a teenager, she visited Germany, Austria, Switzerland, Italy and Paris, and in 1886 she travelled to Egypt.
 After further stays in Paris, from 1889 to 1893 she spent her summers in Norway.
 In the 1900s, she went to London and the Netherlands.
-From 1906–1910, with her husband, she lived in San Francisco and Seattle in 1906, returning to Denmark in 1910.
+From 1906 to 1910, with her husband, she lived in San Francisco and Seattle in 1906, returning to Denmark in 1910.
 Further trips through Europe and north of Norway followed.